aarijmerchant/aarijmerchant/README.md

 - 🎓 I currently study Math at Penn...
 - 👨🏻‍💻 ...and work in Corporate Strategy
 - 🌱 I’m currently learning better ways to leverage relationship and non-relationship databases in business decisions.
-- 👀 I’m (always) interested in probono data analytics works and always happy to help!
+- 👀 I’m (always) interested in probono data analytics works and happy to help!
 - 📫 Reach out to me on LinkedIn

 <!---